boonaki/progressio/README.md

 ## How It's Made:

 Users can create accounts and login.
 When logged in, they can edit their profile, create progress reels and create captures within those reels.
-The idea is that anyone would be able to see or track progress of anyone and their hobbies, if they wish to share.
-Signup requires unique usernames and emails, with a confirm password input.
+The idea is that anyone would be able to see the progress of anyone and their hobbies, if the user so wishes to share that progress.
+Signup requires unique usernames and emails, but sign-in with their e-mail.
 Users can also follow each other and view the followers they have.

 <img src="imgs/pio1">